 When we looked at some of the data, we found that the issue in India is not so much about the quantity of jobs that matters, but the quality of jobs.
 And by the quality of jobs, we mean things like the productivity that workers are actually able to generate, the output, and the wages.
 And a whole bunch of other conditions around their work, whether it’s income security, whether it’s being part of a more organized and formalized value chain, decency in work.
 It’s those kinds of issues.
 And the reason why the quantity of jobs is less important is because most of the Indian workforce is in the unorganized and informal sector.
-It’s very rare that somebody would
+It’s very rare that somebody would be unemployed.

 In fact, the unemployment statistics are not very reliable in India.
 Unemployment is traditionally as low as 4 percent and pretty much stays there through up and down cycles.
 It doesn’t mean much.
 People just end up doing any kind of work that comes their way, and therefore they’re technically employed, but the issue is that they’re not really employed in gainful work or in productive work.

 So the issue for India is really how to boost the rate of job creation in sectors and occupations and types of work that generate more income and more linkages of workers with organized parts of the business.
 And that is an issue we see.
 We see some evidence that some things are working well in India.
 But we do have concerns about whether that pace is good enough and a set of things that we need to do to make to accelerate that base.